MrQR-me/docs/index.md

 ![Index](/assets/images/MrQR-Forms.png "Forms")

-With a paid site subscription you will be able Create, Duplicate, archive and assign forms to items.
+With a paid site subscription, you will be able Create, Duplicate, archive and assign forms to items.

 You can make your forms Global so other MrQR Users can copy them to their sites.